National Conference for Media Reform: 2003

 The first NCMR was held in 2003 in Madison, Wisconsin, and was attended by more than 1700 people.
 Participants included Robert W. McChesney, Amy Goodman, Juan Gonzalez, Naomi Klein, Sherrod Brown Al Franken, Jeff Cohen, John Conyers, Jr., Charles Lewis, Bernie Sanders, Russ Feingold, Ralph Nader, Bill Moyers, and Jesse Jackson.

 2005

-The 2005 NCMR was held on May 13–15 in St. Louis, Missouri at the Millennium Hotel.
+The 2005 NCMR was held from May 13–15 in St. Louis, Missouri at the Millennium Hotel.
 More than 2000 people attended.